Top 10 Event Rentals for 2020

 I love countdowns.
 Casey Kasem’s Top 40 Countdown was always a favorite, and anytime I see a show or article with a “Top 10”, I always want to see or read it.
 Psychologist say we love “Top X Lists” because it doesn’t take any real thought to digest the information (I guess we are inherently lazy even when it comes to thinking).
 The New Yorker compiled A list of Reasons Why Our Brains Love Lists.

-Here we are already at the end of 2019.
-It’s the end of Revental’s second year focusing on event rentals and the perfect time for a countdown.
+So I decided it would be fun to make a top 10 list for most rented items.
 I realized when I started putting this list together, that it wasn’t as easy as just running a report.
 I had to decide, do I want to rank by quantity or revenue.
 If I choose quantity than items that you rent in multiples will win (glasses, flatware, etc.).
 If I rank by revenue, then high dollar items (like tents) would win even though far less in quantity were rented.
 I ultimately chose to go with a list of categories.

-Here are the most rented items this year (by quantity):
+Here are the most rented items (by quantity):

 Most rented tables need to be covered.
 Polyester tablecloths are the most popular, and the least expensive to rent.